michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_7_Data_Visualization.md

   3. Your graph should appear.
   3. Change the title by double clicking on it.

-1. Let's do the same for
+1. Let's do the same for answering question

 ## Part IV - Techniques